starkdg/reventis/README.md

 range and returns the relevant events.  `reventis.trackall` does the same thing except returns a list of object ids falling within the query range.

-You can then retrieve histories for a given object.
+You can then retrieve the histories for a given object.
 Supply optional date and time limits to restrict the query to certain time limits.
 An entire history of objects can be deleted with `reventis.delobj`.
-Quick and ready access to all objects is ennabled by a directly mapped data structure.
+Quick and ready access to all objects is enabled by a directly mapped data structure.

 ```